Is Natural Skincare Better for Your Skin?

-Maintaining healthy blood flow through skin capillaries and enabling skin cells to absorb the right number of nutrients needed to repair itself.
+Maintaining healthy blood flow through skin capillaries and enabling skin cells to absorb the right number of nutrients needed to repair themselves.

 Increasing melanin in the skin to prevent unsightly pigmentation.

-- Vitamin C Serum: Vitamin C can be used to prevent wrinkles and pigmentation.
-It prevents melanin production and free-radicals, promotes collagen production, and controls oil secretion in our skin.
-It helps reduce acne, breakouts and dull skin tones.
+- Vitamin C Serum: Vitamin C Serum can be used to prevent wrinkles and pigmentation.
+It prevents melanin production and free radicals, promotes collagen production, and controls oil secretion in our skin.
+It helps reduce acne, breakouts, and dull skin tones.

 - Silk Protein: Derived from the center of the silkworm yarn, silk protein is one of the most advanced and unique materials for healthy skin.
 A natural moisturizer that can adjust to the skin’s moisture, it combines with skin cells to revitalize and heal damaged skin.
 This can reverse signs of aging in almost any user.